The best GPS watches 2024: feature-packed timepieces to keep you on course

 The Instinct 2X takes one of the most likeable GPS watches in Garmin’s range and brings it up to date with a bigger screen, a bright flashlight, multi-band GPS powers and a battery life that goes for weeks.
 If you like the idea of having a bigger, more rugged Instinct 2 then you’ll have a lot of time for what the Instinct 2X is packing.

-In our tests, the newly added multi-frequency GPS really did deliver the improved accuracy you need in places like tall, wooded areas.
-We used the Instinct 2X alongside the Forerunner 965 and found data by large was very consistent, and the metrics attached to that improved positioning data.
+In my tests, the newly added multi-frequency GPS really did deliver the improved accuracy you need in places like tall, wooded areas.
+I used the Instinct 2X alongside the Forerunner 965 and found data by large was very consistent, and the metrics attached to that improved positioning data.
 It uses more power, but is worth it when you're out exploring, and battery life is still excellent with it enabled.

 Read our full Garmin Instinct 2X Solar review

-Best GPS watches for climbing
+The best GPS watch for climbing

 Specifications